Inferno is the new Nightmare

 - Jossed so bad by V. There is definitely a REAL Monkey King in this universe.

 - Well, not quite.
 Xiba, like Kilik, is based off of Son Goku, but there's nothing (yet) pointing to Xiba being of divine origin.
+The fact that they're father and son makes things even more humorous, since they more or less split the entirety of Wukong's backstory and traits between them.

 - It's very likely, given that Inferno's ending in the first SoulCalibur has it state that it willingly turned the holy sword evil.
 Perhaps the spirit of the evil sword was Genre Savvy enough to conclude that even if it couldn't destroy its mortal enemy, that it'd make it just as dangerous for the heroes as it was to itself.
 Alternatively, it's possible that since Soul Calibur was birthed from Soul Edge, it retained a portion of its original malevolent intent (it might have been created from a purified shard of Soul Edge, but remember, Pure Is Not Good).

-Soul Calibur isn't actually evil
+Soul Calibur isn't actually evil.

 She's just a Knight Templar